- About Trinity

 The College’s motto of Friendship, Learning and Growth is the cornerstone of all opportunities provided to residents at Trinity.
 We pride ourselves on providing our residents with an enjoyable living and learning experience within a safe, supportive and respectful environment.

-We are a college of the Uniting Church in Australia, however we take residents of all faiths.
+We are a college of the Uniting Church in Australia, however we take residents of all faiths into our student accommodation.
 Our community represents a wide range of backgrounds and interests, and is made up of a mix of new and returning residents from rural Western Australia, interstate and overseas.

 Trinity also provides accommodation for casual guests and conference groups, and has facilities available for seminars and training sessions throughout the year.